griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

     <br>
     <figcaption><i>
       <p style='text-align: justify;'>
-        Figure 11 : the left graph shows the filament shape used in the
+        Figure 11 : The left graph shows the filament shape used in the
         <em>FIESTA</em> ripple calculations.
 The current loops are made straight
         section (red lines) connecting vertices (blue dots) following the coil shape.
-The right plot shows the ripple calculated by fiesta (lines with open circles) compared to the fi values (lines without circles) for different number of coils (16, 18 and 20) and lateral winding pack to TF size ratio (\(x = 0.737\) and \(x = 2.947\)) as a function of the outer leg winding centre position.
+The right plot shows the ripple calculated by <em>FIESTA</em> (lines with open circles) compared to the fit values (lines without circles) for different number of coils (16, 18 and 20) and lateral winding pack to TF size ratio (\(x = 0.737\) and \(x = 2.947\)) as a function of the outer leg winding centre position.